Contents

 AtomOne should not be treated as an already completed falsification test.
 It is too young for that.
 The right use is design-level comparison.

 On that level, AtomOne is extremely informative.
 The relevant dates and terms matter.
 The airdrop snapshot belongs to November 25, 2023, not January 2024.
 GovGen’s governance-chain launch is a separate February 27, 2024 event.
 The mainnet token is ATONE, not the earlier provisional ATOM1 label.
-Its constitutional design also matters more than earlier drafts allowed.
-Ordinary supermajority and constitutional-majority thresholds are not the same thing, and the latter sits above 90 percent rather than at two-thirds or three-quarters.
+Its constitutional design is central to the comparison.
+Ordinary supermajority and constitutional-majority thresholds are not the same thing, and the latter sits above 90 percent, beyond two-thirds or three-quarters.

 Those specifics matter because AtomOne’s design constitutes a systematic formalization of the monitoring, agenda control, constitutional amendment, and oversight functions that Cosmos Hub governance was perceived to leave too informal.
 That makes AtomOne a design-level counter-design to the institutional-completion problem.
-It does not yet give us enough time horizon to claim long-run comparative success or failure.
-It does tell us what some actors inside the ecosystem thought had to be constitutionalized if the same pattern was to be avoided.
+The available time horizon is too short to claim long-run comparative success or failure.
+The design still shows what some actors inside the ecosystem thought had to be constitutionalized if the same pattern was to be avoided.

 The causal linkage also has to be stated carefully.
-The public October 2024 DPRK disclosure post-dates AtomOne mainnet.
-So the claim cannot be a naive "public scandal caused AtomOne design."
-The tighter claim is that visible governance stress around monitoring, stewardship, agenda discipline, and legitimacy helped shape the counter-design, while later disclosures amplified rather than created the sense that institutional safeguards had been inadequate.
+The October 2024 disclosure controversy post-dates AtomOne mainnet, so the claim cannot be a direct scandal-to-design sequence.
+The tighter claim is that visible governance stress around monitoring, stewardship, agenda discipline, and legitimacy helped shape the counter-design, while later disclosures amplified an existing sense that institutional safeguards had been inadequate.

-That narrower use also solves the timing problem in earlier drafts.
-AtomOne is not yet old enough to function as a completed stress-pattern falsification test at a 24-to-36-month horizon.
-It is, however, old enough to function as a design document written in institutional form.
+AtomOne is too young to function as a completed stress-pattern falsification test at a 24-to-36-month horizon.
+It can function as a design document written in institutional form.
 As such, it reveals which missing functions participants believed needed stronger constitutional treatment.

 8. Falsification, Alternatives, and Scope

-The paper’s central claim would weaken under three conditions.
+The central claim would weaken under three conditions.

 First, it would weaken if comparable sovereignty-first ecosystems repeatedly sustained contested governance without relying on significant residual maintenance, monitoring, or legitimacy work outside the coded layer.
-Second, it would weaken if IBC continuity and route maintenance turned out to be operationally trivial rather than institutionally costly.
+Second, it would weaken if IBC continuity and route maintenance turned out to be operationally trivial and institutionally light.
 Third, it would weaken if later evidence showed that formal constitutional redesign in AtomOne produces no meaningful difference at all in how governance stress is metabolized over time.

 Alternative explanations still deserve engagement.
 Founder politics plainly matter.
 Market conditions matter.
 External regulation matters at the margin.
-But none of those explanations replaces the institutional-completion argument because none explains why these particular sites of weakness, monitoring, stewardship, relayer continuity, and governance legitimacy, became so load-bearing in a sovereignty-first architecture.
+Those explanations do not replace the institutional-completion argument because they do not explain why these particular sites of weakness, monitoring, stewardship, relayer continuity, and governance legitimacy, became so load-bearing in a sovereignty-first architecture.

-The scope is deliberately narrow.
-This is a Cosmos-specific paper with bounded implications for other sovereignty-oriented systems.
-It does not claim the same mechanism explains Ethereum, Solana, or Bitcoin directly.
-It argues only that when a blockchain ecosystem formalizes sovereignty and interoperability more strongly than monitoring and retention, the omitted work does not disappear.
-It returns as residual institutional burden.
+The scope is deliberately narrow: a Cosmos-specific paper with bounded implications for other sovereignty-oriented systems.
+The mechanism addresses cases where a blockchain ecosystem formalizes sovereignty and interoperability more strongly than monitoring and retention.
+In that setting, omitted work returns as residual institutional burden.

 9. Conclusion